-The Best Way To Trim A Dog's Toenails Is Not To Need To!
-How Not to Trim a Dog's Nails
+The Easiest Way To Trim A Dog's Toenails Is Not To Need To!
+How To Avoid Clipping Your Dog's Nails

 I have had dogs all my life, and I have never trimmed a dog's toenails!
 Not once!
 The reason is that my dog's toenails don't need trimming - ever!
 I keep my dogs healthy and active, and they wear down their toenails naturally.
 There are a lot of benefits to this method, not the least of which is never having to struggle to trim a dog's toenails!